Vampires. Shifters. Fae. Djinn. Mages. This ain’t the New York City you know…

 Aspen drew back into cover, crouched in the alleyway across the street from the place they were supposed to hit.
 Then she took another peek, just to be sure she wasn’t overreacting.

 Nope.
-The house was way, way bigger than Hugo had made it sound.
+The house was way, waybigger than Hugo had made it sound.
 An estate more than a house.
-Front gate, terraces, Italian-style red-tiled roof that was almost level with the roof of the building next to it.
-The entire place was a zoning infraction.
+Front gate, terraces, Italian-style red-tiled roof that was almost as tall as the building next to it.
+The entire place was a zoning infraction officer’s dream come true.
 And even a magic-less Norm like her—even an idiot—could tell it was just bristling with magical safeguards.

 “Back.
 Back up.”
 Aspen ushered him farther into the small alleyway between the cell phone repair shop and Italian restaurant.
-This street of Manhattan was less used than some but she’d still sprinkled a touch of Fae dust on herself from Brune’s stash.
-Nobody even glanced her way, and she wanted to keep it that way.
+This Manhattan street was less frequented than some, but she’d still sprinkled a touch of Fae dust on herself from Brune’s stash.
+The glamour it created meant nobody would even glance her direction, and she wanted to keep it that way.

 “What’s the problem?”
 Snitch said.
 He wiped his nose.
-It didn’t help.
+It only managed to smear the snot.